Fibird/ceph_tool_script/README.md

 - primary\_pg\_tuner.sh: adjust primary pg to mean(obsolete).
 - print\_pgnum\_by\_osd.sh: print pg number by osd.
 - rm\_osd\_in\_batch.sh: rm osd in batch

+## Contributing

+### Log level

+There are three log levels: INFO, WARN and ERROR.

+The return code is very simple:

+- INFO: program return 0
+- WARN: program return 1
+- ERROR: program return -1

+So you should add detailed description in log.